Shellyspike/Primo/Primo.Office.MyOffice_en.md

    - Sheet index.
    - Sheet name.

-#### "Insert rows" Component
+#### "Insert rows" Element

-A component that inserts rows into a sheet of the Table.
+A element that inserts rows into a sheet of the Table.
 Includes the following properties:

 1. **Table**:
    - Index — Index of the row, after which the insertion will occur.
 If not specified, the insertion is done at the end of the sheet.